olly-sellwood/piano-nudes/README.md

 Note: for debugging purposes, this simulates receiving messages from the Bela rather than calling the functions directly.

+### MIDI

-Example code is included to use MIDI input to call functions directly.
+The file `midi.scd` has example code is included to use MIDI input instead of buttons.

 ## Updating the project